 - Apple introduced additional security features in MacOSX 10.13 that affected the installation of system extensions.
 All 3rd party extensions now need to be explicitly allowed, regardless of whether they're signed with a valid key.
 To cater for this we had to make changes to the UPDD kext file and our installer.
-These changes are in UPDD V6 version 304 and were further enhanced in 519 for 10.15.
+These changes were made in UPDD V6 version 304 and were further enhanced in 519 for 10.15.
 Earlier versions will not work in 10.13.
 The updated kext file is now installed in 10.9 thru' 10.15.
 Only 10.7 and 10.8 use the old kext file.
 Further, since 698 we use a new system extension (dext) that is installed in 10.15 and above.
 These installation notes have been updated to show the additional installation procedures that need to be undertaken in 10.13 and above.